 The 1930s were a time when the depression caused by the Wall Street crash in late 1929 caused the world to undergo an essential change in lifestyle.
 It was the longest and most severe economic downturn in modern history.
 It was marked by steep declines in industrial production and prices, mass unemployment, banking panics, and sharp increases in rates of poverty and homelessness.

 The 1930’s also provided a strange phenomenon where bank robbers and murderers were thought of as celebrities.
 Were depression and crime the only symbols of the 1930s?
 Let’s go through these interesting facts about the 1930s and find out…

-USA, The Smoot-Hawley Tariff bill was passed, raising duties on imports.
-The very first
+In the USA, The Smoot-Hawley Tariff bill was passed, raising duties on imports.

 The US suffered the worst ever drought in its history, leading to the Dust Bowl years.

 Francis Scott Key’s “Star-Spangled Banner” was officially named the United States’ national anthem.